mgeier/insipid-sphinx-theme-nursery/doc/usage.rst

         python3 -m pip install insipid-sphinx-theme --user

     If the command ``python3`` isn't available, you can try ``python`` instead.
-    If you want to install it for all users (assuming you have the necessary rights), you can drop the ``--user`` flag.
+    If you want to install the theme for all users (assuming you have the necessary rights),
+    you can drop the ``--user`` flag.
     If you are using a virtual environment, you might also have to drop the ``--user`` flag.
     If you want to upgrade an existing installation, you can add the